 River diagnostic variables can be calculated for the main river.
 A river water depth (d) and river velocity (u) can be calculated from hydraulic geometry for the main river and the calculated main river flow (q).
-The equation coefficients are general (c,f,k,m).
+In the case of updating of flow in a subbasin with no outlet lake, the updated (main river) flow is used.
+The equation coefficients are general parameters (c,f,k,m).

-$$d = c \times q^f$$
+$$d\!=\!c\!\times\!q^f$$